moribvndvs/ng-busy/README.md

 ng-busy
 ==============

+An AngularJS module for reacting to when your app is busy.

 ## About

-An AngularJS module for reacting to when your app is busy.
-[Demo](http://hackedbychinese.github.io/ng-busy)
+You may wish for a simple way of letting your parts of your UI know the app is doing something.
+A simple example is a submit button that lets the user know their request is being processed, and for it to be disabled until the request is complete so they don't submit twice.
+This module can help.
+You can go [here](http://hackedbychinese.github.io/ng-busy) for a demo.

 ========